sahiljoshi515/sahiljoshi515.github.io/_pages/about.md

 News
 ======
-- I will be joining Amazon as an Applied Scientist Intern in October 2026!
+- I will be joining Amazon as an Applied Scientist Intern from October 2026!
 - Our recent work, ["Scout Before You Attend: Sketch-and-Walk Sparse Attention for Efficient LLM Inference"](https://arxiv.org/abs/2602.07397) was accepted to ICML 2026!

 Awards & Service